Taste of the Wild vs Diamond Naturals: Remarkable Expert Review

 When it comes to dog food, honesty and safety matter as much as taste.
 Both Taste of the Wild and Diamond Naturals are made by Diamond Pet Foods, so their recall history is shared.
 That’s something I always check before feeding my dogs any brand.

-In 2012, Diamond Pet Foods had a voluntary recall because of possible salmonella at one of their plants.
+In 2012, Diamond Pet Foods had a voluntary recall because of possible salmonella at one of its plants.
 It affected several product lines, including Taste of the Wild.
 While that caused concern back then, the company reacted fast.
 They cleaned the facility, improved testing, and tightened safety steps.

 Since then, Taste of the Wild has had no major recalls.
 That gives me peace of mind.
 They now test every batch before it leaves the plant, which shows they learned from past mistakes.